Crello Review 2026: Is It Worth Your Money? (Honest Verdict)

 6. Collaboration Tools

 Multiple users can access a shared workspace, comment on designs, and work from shared brand kits.
 It's adequate for small teams — two or three people working on social content will be fine.
-But don't expect the polish of Figma or even Canva's collaboration features.
+Don't expect the polish of Figma or even Canva's collaboration features.
 Larger marketing teams will feel the friction pretty quickly.

 7. Content Planner and Direct Social Publishing